skoppe/perfect-hash/README.md

 <img src="https://github.com/skoppe/perfect-hash/workflows/build/badge.svg"/>

-Generates perfect hash function for a set of keys.
+Generates a perfect hash function for a set of strings.

-Can be used to quickly determine if a key belongs in a set.
+Can be used to quickly determine if a string belongs in a set or a subset.
+Instead of comparing strings (slow) you compare its hash (fast).
+The set of string must be known upfront.

 # Examples